-You will experience relief from symptoms as early as the testing phase!
+You will experience relief from symptoms as early as the testing phase.
 The length of time necessary to achieve full correction will depend on the nature and severity of the problem.
 Our neuromuscular dentists will conduct testing to make sure that your jaw is in optimal alignment.
 They may reshape your teeth or use crowns to keep your teeth meeting up perfectly and make the results permanent.